dpaceoffice/SEteam-Project/README.md

 Project Idea:
 Chatbox (Desktop app)

-This project is a multi-threaded chatbox with a client-server TCP networking protocol.
+This project is a multi-threaded chatbox with a client-server architecture utilizing TCP networking protocol.
 It utilizes sqLite to create/store registered accounts and handles password encryption with the bCrypt hashing function.
 Designated clients are accompanied with GUI interfaces programmed using Java's Swing API.
 Currently the client supports a login and chatbox GUI.

 [For instructions on how to launch the server and client click here!](https://github.com/dpaceoffice/SEteam-Project/blob/main/Diagrams/User%20Manual.pdf)